 Banish blue light before bed

 By now you’ve probably heard that it’s not a good idea to be staring at a laptop or phone screen during the hour before you go to bed, as this throws off your circadian rhythm.
 Unfortunately, we all know how addictive Facebook can be, and how nice it is to curl up watching Netflix in bed!
 If this sounds familiar, one good way to minimise the disruption to your sleep is to download screen filter apps that reduce your devices’ blue light output.
-F.lux, for instance, can be used on OS X, Windows, and Linux to gradually reduce filter out blue light from your screen as the sun goes down.
+Turn on nightshift on your phone and computer if you use iOS, to gradually reduce filter out blue light from your screen as the sun goes down.
 If you’re an Android user, use the app Twilight.